Kaleigh-M/Kaleigh-M/README.md

 # 💫 About Me:
 I'm an aspiring developer with a passion for game development, AI, robotics, and cybersecurity.
+I love working on projects that challenge me and help me grow my skills.<br>

+# What I'm Working On:<br>
-I love working on projects that challenge me and help me grow my skills.<br><br>What I'm Working On:<br><br>Game Development: Currently developing multiple games using Unity.<br>AI and Robotics: Exploring AI and reinforcement learning projects<br>Cybersecurity: Preparing for the Security+ certification and building tools to enhance security skills.
+Game Development: Currently developing multiple games using Unity.<br>AI and Robotics: Exploring AI and reinforcement learning projects<br>Cybersecurity: Preparing for the Security+ certification and building tools to enhance security skills.

 # 💻 Tech Stack: